tcutts/cdk-batch-python/README.md

 else you need to run a scientific analysis at scale?
 Batch queues.
 HPC nodes.
 High performance networks.
 Firewalls.
 Centralised logging.
 Fault notifications.
 The list goes on...

-AWS of course has all of these features and more.
-AWS CloudFormation allows you to describe all of your infrastratucture in template files, in either YAML or JSON.
-However, these can be unwieldy to write and debug.
+AWS of course has all of these features and more, but configuring them all individually through the AWS console is laborious and error prone.

+AWS CloudFormation is a service allows you to describe all of your infrastratucture in template files, in either YAML or JSON.
+The service then turns these templates into a series of API calls and executes them to created the infrastructure.

+However, CloudFormation templates can be unwieldy to write and debug, especially as your stack gets more complex and has many cross-references between resources.

 What if you could write code in Python, or other languages with which you are already familiar, and have that generate the CloudFormation template for you?
 And apply sensible, best practice defaults so that you don't have to directly code every last detail?
 That's what the AWS Cloud Developer Kit does.